vladigleba/vladigleba.github.io/source/_posts/2013-10-31-introducing-readify-a-new-octopress-theme-focused-on-readibility.markdown

 But of course, there is one caveat.
 Older browsers do not support `rem` units, so it's best to include the pixel equivalents as well.
 This adds code bloat, of course, but if `rem` units are right for your project, then I think it's worth it.

-# Expressed in Large, Legible Fonts
+# Expressed with Large, Legible Fonts

 I ended up using the same fonts as those used by the Whitespace theme.
 They contrast nicely with each other, and the [PT Serif](https://www.google.com/fonts/specimen/PT+Serif) font looks stunning when used in body text.
 I don't have a scientific explanation for this, but I always prefer body text to be in a serif font compared with a sans serif one, as I find serif fonts easier to read.
 But it's easy to change if you prefer the other.